Monday, November 29, 2010

 Healing Life's Hurts Through Theophostic Prayer

-I became interested in Theophostic Prayer when a friend of mine and her family who are Charismatic Catholic talked with me about it in the context of being a powerful method for healing.
+I became interested in Theophostic Prayer when a friend of mine and her family who are Charismatic Catholics talked with me about it in the context of being a powerful method for healing.
 My friend shared with me the experience she had during her first Theophostic Prayer session, and I immediately wanted to hear more about the ministry which focuses on prayer as a means of mind renewal and experiential healing of lie-based beliefs with the Holy Spirit’s Truth.

 Saturday, November 13, 2010

-Loving Your Marriage Enough to Protect It
+Hedges: Loving Your Marriage Enough to Protect It

-In the beginning of October, I unearthed while sorting and cleaning out stuff a book called Loving Your Marriage Enough to Protect It by Jerry B. Jenkins that I picked up from the give-away pile at church when I was on team for a Christ Renews His Parish retreat in August.
+In the beginning of October, I unearthed while sorting and cleaning out stuff a book called Hedges: Loving Your Marriage Enough to Protect It by Jerry B. Jenkins that I picked up from the giveaway pile at church when I was on team for a Christ Renews His Parish retreat in August.
 In the book the author, who is a novelist, biographer, Christian husband and father talks about planting and maintaining hedges.
 I definitely think many people would get a lot from this book.
 I learned quite a bit about things from the male perspective regarding the importance of “planting hedges” as he refers to it as a way of protecting your marriage.

 Sunday, November 7, 2010